Building a Balatro-lite game with vanilla web tech

 Winners were decided by community votes on the TrinketOS Matrix.
 The creator of TrinketOS reviewed all the entries in this video:

-I didn’t win, and I haven’t touched it since the jam ended.
+I didn’t win, and I haven’t touched it since the game jam ended.
 Mobile controls could be better, and the balance needs work.
-But it runs, the core loop works, and building a full game with vanilla web tech without a game engine was exactly the kind of challenge I wanted.
+But it runs, the core loop works, and building a full game with vanilla web tech was exactly what I wanted to try.

-The space zodiac theme gave it enough personality to stand out from other Balatro-likes.
+The zodiac theme gave it enough personality to stand out from other Balatro-likes.
 I got to mess around with AI image generation workflows, proper state management in TypeScript, and all the fiddly bits of card game logic.
-Worth the six weeks.

 You can play it in the browser at omgmog.net/stellante.